karunagujar13/MRI-based-brain-tumor-classification/README.md

 Once the raw data is in place, go ahead and first run the jupyter file named “preprocessing.ipnyb”.
 This file will pre-process the data and automatically place the processed data folder (named “processed_data”) inside “data” folder.
 Now the data is ready to be used in the models.

-## Model
+## Models
 I experimented with different models.
-Following are the detaisl of the model architectures that gave good results:
+Following are the details of the model architectures showed better performance:
 1. final-Nasnet: Uses NASNetMobile base architecture.
-2. final-Nasnet-balance-dataset: Model with clss weights to balance the dataset
+2. final-Nasnet-balance-dataset: Model with class weights to balance the dataset
 3. Inception: Uses Inception as the base mdoel.
-4. RESNet - USes Resnet50 as the base architecture.
+4. RESNet - Uses Resnet50 as the base architecture.